-F9 Do family members plan to travel in the future?
-INTERVIEWER: Please cross one box only Yes \square \longrightarrow Continue to F10 No \square \longrightarrow Go to G1 F10 When, and for what purpose do they plan to travel?
-Details G Bricks & Mortar Contacts G1 Contacts for Bricks and Mortar interviews?
-INTERVIEWER: Please write in Details G2 Any other information about this site or your accommodation needs?
-INTERVIEWER: Please write in Details (e.g. can current and future needs be met by expanding or intensifying the existing site?
-00 2''-/B''- G3 Site/Pitch plan?
+F9 F10 Do family members plan to travel in the future?
+INTERVIEWER: Please cross one box only Yes

+Details

+G Bricks & Mortar Contacts

+G1 Contacts for Bricks and Mortar interviews?
+INTERVIEWER: Please write in 1

+Details

+Details

+G2 Any other information about this site or your accommodation needs?
+J

+INTERVEN.
+Please write in

+Details (e.g. can current and future needs be met

+by expanding or intensifying the existing site?

+G3 Site/Pitch plan?
 Any concerns?
-INTERVIEWER: Please sketch & write in Sketch of Site/Pitch - any concerns?
+INTERVIEWER: Please sketch & write in

+Sketch of Site/Pitch - any concerns?

+Pa ge 5

-INTERVIEWER: May I also take your name, telephone number and address?
-ORS may wish to contact you to confirm that this interview took place.
-These details will only be used for this purpose and will not be passed onto anyone else.
+wish to contact you I also take your name, telephone number and address?
+ORS may to confirm that this interview took place.
+These details will only be this purpose and will not be passed onto anyone else.

 Respondent's Name

-Respondent's Telephone
+Respondent's Telephor ne

 Respondent's Email

-INTERVIEWER: Thank you for your time and help completing this questionnaire
+INTERVIEWER: 1 hank you for your time and help completing this questionnaire

-INT TERVIEWERS DECLARATION:
+INTERVIEWERS DECLARATION:

-I certify that I have conducted this interview personally with the person named above in accordance with the Market Research Society Code of Conduct
+I certify that I have co accorda onducted this interview personally with the person named above in nce with the Market Research Society Code of Conduct

 Interviewers Signature:

+Page